bonbon123123/nextjs-boilerplate/README.md

 - Images are filtered and ranked in real-time based on current vote counts
 - Maximum 1000 posts are evaluated for ranking (performance optimization)

----

-## Support

-For questions or issues, please contact the API maintainer through the main application.

-**Last Updated:** December 2024